wolfSSL/wolfssl/IDE/WORKBENCH/README.md

 1. Start by creating a new VxWorks image in Workbench by going to File > New > Project and then selecting VxWorks Image Project.

-2. Right click on the project and go to Import > Filesystem.
+2. Right click on the project and go to Import > General > Filesystem.
 Choose the path to the wolfSSL library here.
 Uncheck everything except the examples, src and wolfcrypt directories.
 In the wolfcrypt/src folder, uncheck aes\_asm.asm and aes\_asm.s.